North Egmont short walks

 On June 3 1918, Arthur Ambury gave his life in a heroic attempt to save William Edwin Gourlay who slipped on ice.
 Both died when they fell over the bluff.
 This monument was erected in their memory.
 This area is a great picnic spot.

-The walk begins at the North Egmont Visitor Centre.
+The walk begins at the Taranaki/Egmont National Park Visitor Centre.
 Follow the boardwalk up past the Camphouse and turn right onto the Holly Hut Track.
 The track gradually ascends stairs to the monument.

 Mangaoraka Loop Track

 This short walk begins at the Mangaoraka car park and picnic area, 2.3 km up from the Park entrance and 4.5km below the North Egmont road end.

 This walk is a good introduction to lowland forest.
 Beginning at the Mangaoraka picnic area it follows the Mangaoraka Track for 15 minutes before branching right on to an easy loop track which returns to the track entry.
 There may be some boggy sections on the track.
 Take care when crossing the road.

 This short walk is a great example of typical cloud forest vegetation.
 It meanders through constantly changing forest, dripping with mosses and lichens.

 The track begins in the lower car park at North Egmont.
 Follow the signs around the loop to return to the carpark.
 The track is well maintained with a few steps.
 Be aware there is no safety barrier at the mountain lookout.